AaradhyaGitHub/React-PM-CRUD-App/docs/09_dynamic_content_display.md

 );
 ```

-This way, our app dynamically switches between different views based on the state, creating a smooth user experience!
+This way, our app dynamically switches between different views based on the state, creating a smooth user experience

-## What's Next?
-In the next section, we'll handle what happens when a user actually creates a new project and how to manage that in our state.